Meet the team behind Australia’s music lovin’ mag.

 IN-HOUSE MASTERING SERVICE, GLOBAL SERIES CO-ORDINATOR, MENTOR

 Tasmanian composer and music producer Christopher Leon graduated in 2013 with a major in Music Technology from the University of Tasmania.
 In 2011, he worked on a team to produce the score for American feature film Christmas With The Dead, and in 2013 was responsible for scoring three TV commercials for the state government.
 Since picking up the guitar at age 12, Christopher has performed his own classical and Flamenco influenced guitar compositions across Tasmania and has swept through multiple genres on his way to electronic and orchestral music production.
 He now holds the position of production assistant with the Tasmanian Symphony Orchestra.
+In 2017, he was named a semi-finalist in the Tasmanian Young Achiever Awards (arts).

 Eleanor is a writer and performer who moved from her Sydney base to London in 2017.
 She studied Classical Voice and Musicology at Sydney Conservatorium of Music and graduated with a Bachelor of Music Studies (Honours) and a Graduate Diploma in Pedagogy (Voice).
 She is a recipient of the Australia Council for the Arts Artstart Grant, and has performed in opera, cabaret and theatre in Australia and overseas.
 Recently, Eleanor performed with Pacific Opera, Spectrum Now Festival and the Manhattan School of Music Summer Voice Festival (New York).
 Eleanor also completed a law degree at University of New South Wales.